MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

     answer = thoughts.split("Answer:")[1]
     return answer

-@ell.simple()
+@ell2a.simple()
 def chain_of_thought(question : str) -> str:
     return f"Reasoning: Let's think step by step in order to {question}. "

 ```

-but if we rewrote dspy and forgot about @ell.simple because LMPs are just fucking like weights lol okay so
+but if we rewrote dspy and forgot about @ell2a.simple because LMPs are just fucking like weights lol okay so

 chain_of_thought =====  W^T (process_into_vector(x))